 Circle Housing Wherry owns 7,200 homes in Norfolk, Suffolk, Lincolnshire and Cambridgeshire

-Circle Housing Wherry is part of Circle Housing Group and is a non-profit making organisation which means that any 'surpluses' are invested back into new and existing homes.
+Circle Housing Wherry is part of Circle Housing and is a non-profit making organisation which means that any 'surpluses' are invested back into new and existing homes.

 Circle Housing Wherry is managed by a Board of 9 members, comprised of 2 residents and 7 independent people with professional skills to help run the service.
 We also have a Governance Manager who ensures that the company is run in full compliance with the Companies Act and all other appropriate legislation and best practice guidance.

-History of Wherry Housing Association
+History of Circle Housing Wherry

-Since merging to become part of Circle, Circle Housing Wherry has developed a clear vision that goes beyond delivering decent homes and excellent services to creating safe attractive neighbourhoods with communities that work.
+Since merging to become part of Circle Housing, Circle Housing Wherry has developed a clear vision that goes beyond delivering decent homes and excellent services to creating safe attractive neighbourhoods with communities that work.
 We are proud to have retained a clear local identify whilst using our national profile to deliver improvements for our residents.